metcalf/appium-experiments/README.md

-appium-experiments
+webdriver-experiments
 ==================

-Debugging and experimenting with appium
+Debugging and experimenting with webdriver (in particular on Saucelabs)

 Before starting, you need to create a `sauce-credentials.json` file in the root directory.
 It should contain a single object with `username` and `key` keys corresponding to your Saucelabs username and API secret key.